 Two centuries later, Marquis de Lafayette and his wife, Adrienne, are buried in a tucked away courtyard within the nondescript Cimetière de Picpus in the 12tharrondissement of Paris.
 They lay to rest amidst the graves of thousands of women, children and clergy slaughtered during the French Revolution.
 Nearby, there is a simple plaque naming the 1,300 guillotined individuals buried within two pits below.
 Nuns and custodians quietly tend to these modest monuments to once-great families who became casualties in that bloody war.

-A few years before his death in 1834, Lafayette asked an aide to retrieve several barrels of dirt from Bunker Hill in Boston.
-Upon his burial at Picpus, his final wish would be granted to him – one that signified the life of consequence he lived and the cause for which he had been ready to die.
+A few years before his death in 1834, Lafayette had scooped a handful of dirt from the home of his beloved friend and mentor, George Washington.
+Upon his burial at Picpus, his tomb was lowered into the ground he retrieved from Mount Vernon.
+Now, his final wish would be granted to him – one that signified the life of consequence he lived and the cause for which he had been ready to die.
 The French aristocrat who risked his life and his treasure, all for an idea, was laid to rest in American soil.

 Lafayette’s humble tomb would go unnoticed if it weren’t for the Order of the Cincinnati insignia flanked by American flags and plaques from patriotic organizations.
 While the French see him as a complicated figure from a complicated time, as Aurrichio puts it, the Americans see him only as a hero.
 Lafayette might be disappointed that his own countrymen fail to remember him in the glory he so desperately desired, but his new countrymen – the Americans – make up for it.